3liz/py-qgis-server/README.md

-# QGIS embbeded WMS/WFS server in Tornado http server.
+# QGIS embbeded WMS/WFS scalable server in Tornado http server.

+## Description

+This is a asynchronous HTTP server written in python on top of the [tornado](http://www.tornadoweb.org/en/stable/) framework.

+The server may be run as a self-contained single service or as a proxy server with an arbitrary number of workers running remotely or locally.
+Independant workers connect automatically to the front-end proxy with no need of special configuration on the proxy side.
+Thus, this is ideal for auto-scaling configuration for use with container orchestrator as Rancher, Swarm or Kubernetes.

 ## Requirements:

-- OS: Unix/Posix variants (Linux or OSX) (Windows not supported)
+- OS: Unix/Posix variants (Linux or OSX) (Windows not officialy supported)
 - Python >= 3.5
-- QGIS3 installed
+- QGIS > 3.0 installed
 - Some python knowledge about python virtualenv and package installation.
+- libzmq >= 4.0.1 and pyzmq >= 17

 ## Installation

-*ADVICE*: You always should install in a python virtualenv.
-If you want to use system packages, setup your environment with the `--system-site-packages` option.

-See the official documentation for how to setup a python virtualenv:  https://virtualenv.pypa.io/en/stable/.

 ### From source